JaneckN/JaneckN/README.md

   <tbody>
     <tr align="center">
       <td><a href="https://github.com/JaneckN/spaceapp/"><b>SpaceApp</b></a></td>
       <td>Through this app you can browse random NASA's Astronomy Picture of the Day with explanation (called Space Fact).
     I learn how to fetch and manipulate data from an external API (I used RestTemplate).
 User can save, remove and edit space fact trough JDBCTemplate to an external MySql Database</td>
       <td><a href="https://spaceapp-springboot-vue.herokuapp.com/">:arrow_forward:</a></td>
     </tr>
     <tr align="center">
       <td><a href="https://github.com/JaneckN/NotepadApp"><b>NotepadApp</b></a></td>
-      <td> Description ...</td>
+      <td> NotepadApp is another CRUD application, where You can add, edit and remove notes.
+Spring-Boot and Hibernate
+        with remote MySQL database on the backend, and Vue.js and bootstrap on the frontend.
+I start to write unit and integration test for this project - but I know it is still a lot to improve, I'm still learning testing.</td>
       <td><a href="https://notepadapp-springboot-vuejs.herokuapp.com/">:arrow_forward:</a></td>
     </tr>
     <tr align="center">